 Knee & Hip Conditions: What’s Causing Your Pain and What Can You Do About It?

-Here are several common knee conditions that we see when someone comes in with knee pain.
+Here are several common knee conditions that we can treat when someone comes in with knee pain:

-These are large ligaments that pretty much hold your knee together.
-Your knee is built to be a very stable joint.
-It primarily only moves in one plane (forwards and backwards).
-Large muscles make this movement, your quads and hamstrings.
+These are large ligaments that hold your knee together.
+Your knee is built to be a very stable joint with limited movement.
+It primarily only moves in one direction (forwards and backwards).
+Your quads and hamstrings are the large muscles that attach to ligaments in your knee and drive its motions.
 These ligaments get injured when your knees move beyond their primary movement.
-Examples include to much extension (hyperextension) and when your knee bends sideways (lateral blow in football).
-Also the dreaded, non-contact injury, to the knee when there is a sudden change in direction.
+Examples include too much extension (hyperextension) and when your knee bends sideways (lateral blow in football).
+Also the dreaded non-contact injury to the knee when there is a sudden change in direction.
 This is a big leading indicator of ligament injuries, like a torn ACL.

 So what can you do about it?
 For fully torn ligaments, it is recommended to have those surgically repaired, especially if you are wanting to maintain your activity levels.
-After surgery, physical therapy is needed to regain the range of motion and muscle strength in order to return to activities and prevent reinjury.
+Aftercare is needed post-surgery to regain the range of motion and muscle strength in order to return to full activity and prevent re-injury.

-Partially torn ligaments can either be repaired through surgery (depending on the severity) or rehabbed through physical therapy.
-But physical therapy is a must.
-You must strengthen the large muscles of the lower leg, thigh and your HIP to recover.
+Partially torn ligaments can either be repaired through surgery or PRP injections (depending on the severity) or rehabbed through functional rehab.
+Practicing elements of physical therapy by retraining and strengthening the surrounding tissues in your knee is a must.
+Additionally, you need to strengthen the large muscles of the lower leg, thigh and your hip to fully recover.

 Meniscus tears

 So what can you do about it?
 This is going to be very similar to the ligament injuries.
-With a large tear and your high activity levels, surgical repair may be required.
-Then physical therapy.
-With physical therapy, we need to work on strengthening the large muscle groups around the knee AND the HIP.
-We can not forget about the HIP.
+With a large tear and high activity levels, surgical repair or PRP treatments may be required.
+Supplemented with physical therapy in our office and at home.
+We need to work on strengthening the large muscle groups around the knee AND the hip.
+We can not forget about the hip when talking about the knee.

 Hyperextension

 This is when your knee straightens so much that it bends backwards.
 This usually happens with a fall and you try to catch yourself with your leg and your knee buckles.
 This can lead to some ligament sprains.
-Strengthening the quad is going to be the primary muscle to work on for this.
-The hamstring muscle group is the large muscle on the back of your thigh.
+Adjusting and strengthening the quad is going to be the primary muscle to work on for this.

 Jumper’s/Runner’s knee

 This is the common name for Infrapatellar tendonopathy.
 This is when you feel pain in the front of your knee and under your “knee cap”.
 You can feel this tendon just on the bottom part of your knee.
 This will come up with those who jump and/or run often.
-Maybe you’re trying to increase your mileage or your vertical jump.
-This increased quadriceps muscle activity with jumping and running will increase the load put on that tendon and can increase inflammation which will cause pain.
+A quick or sustained increase in quadriceps muscle activity with jumping and running will increase the load put on that tendon and can increase inflammation, which will cause pain.

 IT band syndrome

-Pain down the outside part of your hip, thigh and/or knee.
+This is marked by pain down the outside part of your hip, thigh and/or knee.
 Very common with runners and those who are increasing their mileage.
-There is pain along the outside thigh because that is where the IT Band is located.
-The IT band is a thick ligament/tendon structure that is meant to help you stand up right when you are standing on one leg.
+The IT band stretches down the outside thigh and is relatively easy to over stretch.
+It’s a thick ligament/tendon structure that give you the ability to stand upright when you are standing on one leg.
 Something you do all day while walking and running.

-What can you do about this?
+What can you do about if it’s in pain?
 You probably guessed it, but rehab to the hip muscles is going to be key for this one.
 There are two muscles that are attached to the IT band at the hip and they directly affect the IT Band.
-Often you’ll see treatment with scraping or foam rolling the IT Band which hurts so much.
-The truth is, that is not where you should be focussing your attention.
+Often you’ll see inexperienced people give themselves treatment by scraping or foam rolling the IT Band, which hurts so much and we don’t recommend it.
+It’s not where you should be focussing your attention.

 Dislocated patella